Open Composer User Manual

 Generates a job script.
 When you enter values in the web form on the left side of the page, a job script is dynamically generated in the text area on the right side of the page.
 The text area can be freely edited.
 When you click the "Submit" button below the text area, the generated job script is submitted to an HPC cluster system.

-- The "Script location," "Script name," and "Job name" in the header section specify the "job script save directory," "job script file name," and "job name," respectively.
+- The "Script location," "Script name," and "Job name" in the header section specify the "Directory where the job script is stored," "Name of the job script file," and "Job name," respectively.

 - The "Cluster name" in the header section is only displayed if multiple job schedulers are configured.
-The job script will be submitted using the selected job scheduler.
+The job script will be submitted to the selected cluster.

 - An asterisk next to the label of a web form indicates that it is a required field.